kylekingcdn/shrinkwrap-rs/shrinkwrap/README.md

 # `shrinkwrap`

-Rust library to assist in automating the wrapping and merging of data-based structs with associated metadata and extra information.
+`shrinkwrap` is a Rust library to assist in automating the nesting, wrapping, and merging of alternate representations for arbitrary data structs.

+E.g, conditionally rendering text/human-readable variants of common data in an API response object (such as: timestamps, numeric precision adjustments, currency exchange rate handling).

 ---

-> [!CAUTION]
+> [!WARNING]
 > This is currently a work-in-progress.
-The first publish to crates.io was for crate name reservation - it is an empty library.
+> ---
+> Documentation will be updated shortly.

 ## Links